Series of events in 2019 on artistic cooperation in border regions

 - The Europe-wide perspective was the focus in Konstanz/ Kreuzlingen, from 23.-26.10.2019 in Culture Action Europe's annual conference "Beyond the Obvious", this year under the title "Culture Crops: cultural practices in non-urban territories".
 IGBK was one of the cooperation partners for organizing the conference at the German-Swiss border.
-View a detailed report on the conference here (PDF) on Culture Action Europe's Website.
+View a detailed report on the conference here (PDF).

 - More best practice examples were presented at the closing event in cooperation with Kloster Bentlage in Rheine on 15./16.11.2019.
 Program: Panel discussion with artists from Germany and the Netherlands and project leaders of the EUREGIO taNDem project - Consulting workshop in German and Dutch on the international mobility of artists - Workshop discussion: What similarities can be observed across the regions in cross-border work?
 What specific opportunities and challenges exist?
 How can artists and cultural actors receive support and bundle results here?

 Workshop „Working abroad - Künstlerische Projekte im Ausland“